 Our results suggest that donations based on images of particular victims are not up-regulated by information that the charity was efficient or effective.
 This finding aligns with arguments that empathic helping is innumerate (Bloom, 2016) and not underpinned by logical deliberation (see also Slovic, 2010), at least not in the same way as interpersonal helping behaviors.
 There is evidence that empathically-moved people care about the impact of their aid to particular individuals (e.g., Sibicky et al., 1995), but that does not seem to translate into a concern for the effectiveness of charities.
 In fact, some of our studies suggested a “deliberation backlash” on empathic giving (see also Small et al., 2007).
 However, these interactions should be interpreted with caution, as our mixed results and Bayesian analyses suggest they are highly compatible with the null hypothesis (no interaction effect).

-In general, images of identified victims increased the propensity to donate, independently of variations in (the presentation of) charity efficiency/effectiveness.
+In general, images of identified victims increased the propensity to donate to people sharing that person’s situation, independently of variations in the presentation of charity efficiency/effectiveness.
 This suggests that the induced empathy acted as a wide-angle lamp and not a narrow spotlight, benefitting not only the single victim but also many others in a similar situation.
 This is not a surprising finding (see also Slovic et al., 2017), but it is relevant for the question of whether empathy is fundamentally parochial (Bloom, 2016).
 This further supports the idea that emotions operate in a heuristic manner (Slovic et al., 2007).
 An image of single victims might be thought of as the on/off switch, while lacking a function for tuning how much to give.

 We predicted that information about efficiency or effectiveness (on its own) would provide a tuning mechanism for amounts to give.
-However, we found no positive effects at all of providing people with information about charity efficiency or effectiveness, with reasonably tight confidence intervals on this null effect in our meta-analyses (similar results were also obtained with other analyses, see supplementary materials).
-This clashes somewhat with previous work; others have manipulated arguably similar factors and found substantial effects.
+However, we found no positive effects at all of providing people with information about charity efficiency or effectiveness, with reasonably tight confidence intervals on this null effect in our meta-analyses (similar results were also obtained with other analytic strategies, see supplementary materials).
+This clashes somewhat with previous work; others have manipulated similar factors and found effects.
 However, previous studies with “successful” manipulations involved hypothetical donations, forced choices between charities, and/or fairly extreme contrasts in efficiency or effectiveness (see e.g., Caviola et al., 2014; Gneezy et al., 2014).
 We used naturalistic stimuli, real charity evaluations, and actual donation decisions.
 In these regards, our experiments are closer to the field experiments on this topic, which have also failed to find any overall effects of providing information about charity efficiency (Parsons, 2007) or effectiveness (Karlan & Wood, 2017).
 Taken together, this suggests that there might be circumstances when some people make decisions based on efficiency or effectiveness, but that these may not be overly common in real life.
 In our data, the Bayesian analysis strongly favors that interpretation as well.

 This would suggest that organizations like GiveWell, ImpactMatters, and The Life You Can Save – which aim to maximize the impact of giving – might struggle to market charity effectiveness/efficiency to a mass audience, and may have more appeal to small groups of large donors (see also Karlan & Wood, 2017).
 High capacity donors may be driven by other motives than modal donors (see Levin, Levitt, & List, 2016), but more research is needed to determine if they care intrinsically more about effectiveness.
 Aside from facing greater compliance pressure, they may also consider effectiveness for reputational reasons: A person donating $5 to an ineffective charity is unlikely to pay a reputational cost, but a person donating $1,000,000 may look thoughtless and careless.